Mohamed-Arif/GitHubRepo/README.md

-A repository for that contains a backup of all my academic programs and code.
+A repository that contains a backup of all my academic programs and code.